dchenk/simple-author-box/readme.txt

 14. Plugin options page, simple view (v1.2)

 == Changelog ==

+= 10.0.0 =
+* Improved code throughout and set high version to not conflict old plugin in the WP repository.

 = 2.1.0 =
 * Various cleanups and removed unused features.